 There's no greater bond than the connection between baby and mama (or dad).
-Your baby actually learns how to be affectionate from you, so it's exciting to wonder when your baby will start showing their love towards you.
+Your baby actually learns how to be affectionate from you, so it's exciting to wonder when your baby will start showing their love.
 From sloppy baby kisses to cuddles, there are a lot of ways babies start loving you.

 When your baby is young, they don't really understand what love is, but they still feel a connection.
 They know you're their mama, and they know they love being around you.
 Let's talk about when your baby starts loving you and how they show it.